regicsf2010/lattes_download/README.md

 # lattes_download

 This repository contains the code for download a set of lattes curriculum through a vector of id_cnpq.
+Note that this project was developed on PyCharm IDE.
+Thus, use PyCharm IDE for better experience.

 ## Prerequisities